 Department of Agriculture

 Australia has a favourable animal health status, free from many of the economically important diseases that occur in other parts of the world.
 Surveillance and diagnostics are key components of Australia’s animal health system.

-- facilitate access to international markets
+- facilitates access to international markets